JuiceDollar/smartContracts/README.md

 # JUSD

-This repository is a friendly fork of Frankencoin-ZCHF.

-This is the source code repository for the smart contracts of the oracle-free, collateralized stablecoin JUSD.
+This repository is a fork of dEURO (Decentralized EURO), containing the smart contracts for the oracle-free, collateralized stablecoin JUSD (JuiceDollar).

-There also is a [public frontend](https://app.JUSD.com) and a [documentation page](https://docs.JUSD.com).

-### Source Code
+## Source Code

 The source code can be found in the [contracts](contracts) folder.
 The following are the most important contracts.